GP-PCS: One-shot Feature-Preserving Point Cloud Simplification with Gaussian Processes on Riemannian Manifolds: Related work

 \textit{Approximate Intrinsic Voxel Structure for Point Cloud Simplification} (AIVS), introduced by Lv \textit{et al.} \cite{lv2021approximate}, combines global voxel structure and local farthest point sampling to generate simplification demand-specific clouds which can be either isotropic, curvature-sensitive or have sharp edge preservation.
 As with HC however, AIVS requires manual tuning of user-specified parameters in order to obtain optimal results.
 Additionally, even in parallel computation mode, AIVS is quite costly in terms of computational runtime.
 Potamias \textit{et al.} and Lv \textit{et al.} do not provide open-source implementations of their curvature-sensitive simplification techniques, which poses a challenge for reproducibility and benchmarking.
+However, we thank the authors of Potamias \textit{et al.} for directly providing some simplified point clouds; their results are included later in this paper.
 Qi \textit{et al.} \cite{qi2019feature} introduced \textit{PC-Simp}, a method which aims to produce uniformly-dense and feature-sensitive simplified clouds, leveraging ideas from graph signal processing.
 This uniformity depends on a \textit{weight parameter} which as with HC and AIVS, is user-specified.
 Alongside simplification, they also apply their technique to point cloud registration.
 However, in practice PC-Simp is unreliable for complex-surfaced point clouds as it fails to provide a high degree of feature-preservation, regardless of the weight parameter chosen.
 Additionally, as discussed later in Section \ref{sec:experiments}, the runtime of this technique is considerably longer than any other method tested.

 Finally, it has been observed that most of the aforementioned works on feature-preserving point cloud simplification schemes experiment on structurally simple point clouds.
 Furthermore, surface reconstruction results are rarely presented and discussed.
 Hence, to underline the efficiency of our method, we experiment on point clouds generated from complex-surfaced objects and provide the corresponding reconstruction results.
 Also, some of the datasets used by the mentioned techniques are synthetically generated and already have a higher concentration of points around salient features when compared to low curvature regions (for example, the TOSCA dataset).
 Hence, unlike them, we do not experiment on point clouds from these datasets as it defeats the purpose of being a feature-sensitive simplification technique.